JJFrozenInCarbonite/Palomar.CSIT.222/assignment_2/README.md

 * The cost of a new car
 * The estimated miles driven per year
 * The estimated gas price
-* The estimated resale value after 5 years
+* The estimated resale value after 5 years.

 Compute the total cost of owning the car for 5 years.
-(For simplic ity, we will not take the cost of financing into account.)
+(For simplicity, we will not take the cost of financing into account.)
 Obtain realistic prices for a new and used hybrid and a comparable car from the Web.
 Run your program twice, using today’s gas price and 15,000 miles per year.
 Include pseudocode and the program runs with your assignment

-#Psuedo Code
+### Psuedo Code
 a.
 Get the price of the car from the user
 b.
 Get the user's estimate mileage
 c.
 Get the estimated price of gas from the user